bps-github7/Class_Generator/documentation/README.md

 # Command-line-mode:

-To use the command line, interpret the main file 'filegenerator.py' as a module. __Note:__ the first argument 'name', the name of the default package is mandatory:
+To use the command line, interpret the main file 'filegenerator.py' as a module. __Note:__ the first argument 'name', the name of the default package, is mandatory:

--name: pass it in as a positional argument
+-name: The only positional argument

 `python -m filegenerator.py 'my_cool_project'`

---path: its an optional argument
+--path: 'C://path//to//directory'

 `python -m filegenerator.py 'my_cool_project' --path 'C://some//path'`

---inline: its an optional argument
+--inline 'some : inline : goes : -here'

 `python -m filegenerator.py 'my_cool_project' --path 'C://some//path' --inline 'ClassA : attr1, attr2 : method1 : -t'`

 additional optional arguments can be passed in as switches/flags